Lake Buyan and Lake Tamblingan-Bali’s Twin Lakes, Indonesia

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Lake Buyan and Lake Tamblingan-Bali’s Twin Lakes.
+Welcome to the ultimate guide to Lake Buyan and Lake Tamblingan-Bali’s Twin Lakes!
+Article topics include:

-Lake Buyan and Lake Tamblingan-Bali’s Twin Lakes visitor and community guide
+- Lake Buyan and Lake Tamblingan-Bali’s Twin Lakes Map

 Travelers wanting to experience the wild rainforests of Bali’s central highlands will make the trek to Lake Buyan and Lake Tamblingan.
 The two crater lakes are located within the caldera of extinct Bedugul volcano.
 They were a single lake until 1800; a landslide separated the lake into two lakes, and a narrow land bridge of less than a mile width divides them.
 Located at altitudes of nearly 4000 feet, this is the heart of Bali’s farming area, with coffee plantations, vegetable fields and traditional rice paddies covering the nearby slopes.
 Lake Tamblingan is important in the religious life of the local villagers who earn their livelihoods by fishing, farming and ferrying tourists and the devout by dugout canoe to the 31 temples located near the lake.